mandelsoft/documents/config/README.md

 <img src="./media/procedure.png" style="width:50%" />
 </center>

 The next flavors describing an own orthogonal dimension arise when considering the internal structure of the installer.
 The most simple one consists of explicit coding specialized for the intended installation scenario, including the evaluation of the configuration description.

 <center>
 <img src="./media/explicit.png" style="width:50%" />
 </center>

 This is basically a direct implementation of the general layout shown previously.
-The typical application of this pattern are ad-hoc installers using scripts to provide a quick tool to set up something before it is productively used.
+The typical application of this pattern are ad-hoc installers using scripts to provide a quick tool to set up something before it is remastered to achieve a productively usable solution.

 In a next iteration an installation framework is used to embed the application specific installation/update procedure.
-The framework typically covers two functionalities:
+The framework typically covers three functionalities:
 - it provides access to the configuration values in a formalized way by evaluating the syntactical elements of the configuration format.
 - it controls the execution of the application specific code.
 - if multiple installers are involved it handles the dependency management.